Misterton, Nottinghamshire: Toponymy

 The place-name Misterton seems to contain the Old English word mynster – a monastery, the church of a monastery or religious body, a church served by secular clergy – with the likewise Old English word tūn, meaning an enclosure, a farmstead, a village or an estate.
-In other words the name may mean "monastery farm/settlement".
+In other words, the name may mean "monastery farm/settlement".

 Misterton appears in the Domesday Book of 1086 as Ministretone.

 Amenities

 The village primary school is located in Grove Wood Road on the former secondary school site.
 The former primary school buildings in High Street now house the Youth and Community Centre, next to which is a library.
 There is a Co-op store opposite.
 There is a fire station to the south of the village, just inside the parish of Walkeringham.

 The parish church, a Grade I listed building, is dedicated to All Saints.
 It belongs to the Church of England Diocese of Southwell and Nottingham.
 The east window of the Holy Cross chapel was designed by John Piper and made by his glassmaker, Patrick Reyntiens.

-The village has two pubs, the Red Hart and the Haxey Gate Inn.
-Three other drinking places have closed: the Windmill in High Street (demolished 1974), the Packet Inn next to the canal (closed in 2002, later demolished)), and Misterton Sports Social Club (closed in 2016).